austinzheng/Cormorant/README.md

 Lambdatron is an OS X command-line application written in Swift.
 You will need Xcode 6.1 or later to build.

 Run the executable either from within Xcode, or directly from the command line.
 Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
 When in the REPL, type expressions at the command prompt and press 'Enter'.

+[Grimoire](http://conj.io/) is a high-quality Clojure API reference, and can be used to reference the behavior of all included functions and special forms (although there are limitations that prevent exact compliance).

 Need ideas?
 Try: